Preparation

 trained on the job by an EKG supervisor or a cardiologist.
 On-the-job

-training usually lasts about 8 to 16 weeks.
-Most employers prefer to
+training for EKG technicians usually takes about 4 to 6 weeks.
+Most

-example.
-Some EKG technicians are students enrolled in 2-year programs
+aides, for example.
+Some EKG technicians are students enrolled in 2-year

-to become technologists, working part time to gain experience and make
+programs to become technologists, working part time to gain experience

 in this occupation to be licensed.
 For information on a particular